topicusonderwijs/vanilla-native-federation/README.md

 ### How it works

 The library runs in the browser to orchestrate the integration of micro frontends into plain HTML pages.
-While the main application can be server-rendered, the micro frontends are loaded dynamically as ES modules at runtime, providing the benefits of micro frontend architecture without requiring a full SPA framework for the host.
+While the main application can be server-rendered, the micro frontends are loaded as ES modules at runtime, providing the benefits of micro frontend architecture without requiring a full SPA framework for the host.

 ### Extends the Native Federation Ecosystem